 The TOE is the contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [10].
-It provides the Basic Access Control and the Extended Access Control according to the ICAO document [9] and an authentication mechanism according to the technical report [11], including the Chip Authentication mechanism described in [9].
-It will be embedded as an inlay chip module into a passport booklet.
+It provides the Basic Access Control, the Extended Access Control and authentication mechanisms according to the technical report [11], including the Chip Authentication mechanism described in [9] and the Active Authentication mechanism described in [11].
+The TOE will be embedded as an inlay chip module into a passport booklet.

 The Security Assurance Requirements (SAR) of the TOE are based entirely on the assurance components defined in part 3 of the Common Criteria (see part C or [1], part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ADV\IMP.2, ADV\DVS.2, AVA\MSU.3 and AVA\VLA.4.
+The TOE meets the assurance requirements of the Evaluation Assurance Level by.